The policy of Belgium within the EU

 The headquarters of the European Commission, the Council of the European Union and the European Council are based in Brussels.
 Certain European Parliament plenary sessions and parliamentary committee meetings also take place in Brussels.

-European policy remains one of the priority strands of Belgium's foreign policy and moreover, our country will hold the Presidency of the Council in 2024.
-The European Union is currently facing major challenges: the COVID-19 crisis, the environment, migration, issues related to the rule of law...
-The solutions to these challenges are far from simple.
-However, Belgium is convinced that, given their scale and transnational nature, these challenges can only be solved effectively and sustainably through joint action by the Union and the Member States.
+However, Belgium is convinced that, given their scale and transnational nature, these challenges can only be solved effectively and sustainably through joint action by the European Union and its Member States.
 It is now more important than ever to intensify the European project.